The wavefunction as a true ensemble: Introduction

 \section{Introduction}

-The wave-function is weird.
-Its most salient feature -- that it merely predicts probabilities for measurement outcomes, rather than the outcomes themselves -- suggests that quantum mechanics is an emergent, average description of an underlying, more complicated dynamics.
+The wavefunction is weird.
+Its most salient feature --- that it merely predicts probabilities for measurement outcomes, rather than the outcomes themselves --- suggests that quantum mechanics is an emergent, average description of an underlying, more complicated dynamics.
 In this underlying theory, the time-evolution of the system would be determined and measurement outcomes could be predicted.
 It is because we lack information about the details of the initial state that we can only make a probabilistic prediction.

-That the wave-function might be an emergent description of yet-to-be-discovered underlying physics is often called a hidden variable interpretation.
+That the wavefunction might be an emergent description of yet-to-be-discovered underlying physics is often called a hidden variable interpretation.
 The hidden variables are the information that is missing in quantum mechanics.
-This straightforward explanation for the strange properties of the wave-function, however, has seemingly been disfavoured by Bell's and related theorems \cite{Bell1964OnEPR,Clauser1969CHSH}, and, more recently, by the Pusey-Barrett-Rudolph theorem \cite{Pusey2012Reality,Leifer_2014} (hereafter {\sc PBR}-theorem).
-We here want to look closer at what these theorems actually say about the wave-function as an ensemble of different values of the hidden variables.
+This straightforward explanation for the strange properties of the wavefunction, however, has seemingly been disfavoured by Bell's and related theorems \cite{Bell1964OnEPR,Clauser1969CHSH}, and, more recently, by the Pusey-Barrett-Rudolph theorem \cite{Pusey2012Reality,Leifer_2014} (hereafter {\sc PBR}-theorem).
+We here want to look closer at what these theorems actually say about the wavefunction as an ensemble of different values of the hidden variables.

 The {\sc PBR}-theorem in particular builds on a classification of models put forward by Harrigan and Spekkens \cite{Harrigan2010OMF}.
-Their framework attempts to mathematically formalise the distinction between a wave-function that represents reality ($\psi$-ontic) and one that represents knowledge ($\psi$-epistemic).
+Their framework attempts to mathematically formalise the distinction between a wavefunction that represents reality ($\psi$-ontic) and one that represents knowledge ($\psi$-epistemic).
 That this is a false dichotomy was previously pointed out in \cite{Hance2021Wavefunctions}.
-We here want to spell out another problem with the $\psi$-ontic/epistemic framework -- it doesn't identify the hidden variables theories that Bell was trying to rule out.
+We here want to spell out another problem with the $\psi$-ontic/epistemic framework --- it doesn't identify the hidden variables theories that Bell was trying to rule out.